YavuzAI/Classification_Projects/README.md

 ### Project 1: [Santander Customer Satisfaction Classification]
 **Description**: Developed a deep learning model to classify customers based on their satisfaction levels (0 or 1).
 **Techniques Used**:
+  - Evaluating linear vs. non-linear relationships using assess_linearity function
+  - Applying SMOTE for class balancing
+  - Using Quantile Transformation for scaling
+  - Training a deep neural network

 ## Conclusion